|Bam Ferrovial Kier JV (Crossrail)

-In 2013 VGC Labour Solutions was engaged by the Bam Ferrovial Kier joint venture to provide labour resources for their £200 million Farringdon station contract.
-The contract includes the construction of two platform tunnels, each the length of two football pitches, linking two new ticket halls in the east and west.
+In 2013 VGC was engaged by the Bam Ferrovial Kier joint venture to provide labour resources for their £200 million Farringdon station contract.

-VGC is supplying all categories of labour for the project including carpenters, steelfixers, scaffolders, machine operators, concretors and general operatives.
-To supplement VGC’s existing personnel, many employees have been recruited locally to ensure that the surrounding areas benefit from the employment opportunities that this important project offers.
+We have supplied all categories of labour for the project including carpenters, steelfixers, scaffolders, machine operators, concreters and general operatives.
+We’re now working on the final fit-out.
+Many employees were recruited locally to ensure that the surrounding areas could benefit from the employment opportunities offered by Crossrail.

 Our Be Safe by Choice key influencer on this project is Eamon Keogh.

-Donatus Jausicas, who was a key influencer at Farringdon, has been promoted from formwork supervisor and shuttering carpenter to labour manager.
+Donatus Jausicas, who was a key influencer at Farringdon, was promoted from formwork supervisor and shuttering carpenter to labour manager.

 The west ticket hall will be shared with Thameslink services, and will have an entrance on Cowcross street, opposite the existing Farringdon London Underground station.
 The east ticket hall will have entrances at the Long Lane end of the station, on Lindsey street and Hayne street.
 It will link directly with the existing London Underground platforms at Barbican station and thus provide access to the Metropolitan, Circle and Hammersmith and City lines.